acoinfo/vsoa-python/README.md

 ```

 ## cli.keepalive(idle: int)
-+ `idle` Idle interval time, unit: seconds
++ `idle` Idle interval time, unit: seconds.

 Enable the client TCP keepalive function.
 If no reply is received for more than three times the `idle` time, it means the client is breakdown.

 ## cli.sendtimeout(timeout: float)
 + `timeout` Packet send timeout.

 When sending packet to the client, the sending is considered failed if the `timeout` period is exceeded.
-Default: 0.5s.
+Default: 0.1s.

+## cli.getpeercert(binary: bool = False) -> dict | None

+- `binary` information format,Default False.

+Get peer certificate information (When using a TLS connection).

+When binary is set to True, the method returns the certificate in binary form, which can be used in specific situations where the certificate data needs to be saved intact and passed to other underlying functions that may require input in binary format for further processing.

+When binary is set to False, this method returns a data structure of type dict that contains many details about the certificate,commonly as follows:

+- `"version"` Version number of the certificate.
+- `"serialNumber"` Serial number of certificate.
+- `"subject"` Certificate subject information.
+- `"issuer"` Certificate issuer information.
+- `"notBefore"` Start the validity period of the certificate.
+- `"notAfter"` Expiration date of the certificate.

+There is also some other information, such as public key related information, extension information, etc. Different certificates may have more detailed content in these aspects.

 ## cli.onsubscribe